OIRNOIR/WackyWebM/README.md

   Right click the unzipped folder, select "Cut", direct to This PC, enter your C: drive and paste the ffmpeg folder in there.

-  After moving the ffmpeg folder into your C: drive, open Command Prompt with administrator and run this: setx /m PATH "C:\ffmpeg\bin;%PATH%"
+  After moving the ffmpeg folder into your C: drive, open Command Prompt with administrator and run this: setx /m PATH "C:\ffmpeg\bin;%PATH%" (If, for some reason, you are unable to run Command Prompt with administrator permissions, you can hit the windows key, then type "edit environment variables for your account" and hit enter, then you need to click "Path", then click "Edit," then you click "New" and paste in "C:\ffmpeg\bin" and then make sure to click "Ok" in both windows).

-  If you get a success message, type in "ffmpeg" to the command prompt.
-If you get an error, you need to restart your computer, once finished restarting, run ffmpeg inside of the command prompt window once more, and if you do not get an error you're all set.
+  Now, type in "ffmpeg" to the command prompt.
+If you get an error, you need to log out and log back in, run ffmpeg inside of the command prompt window once more, and if you do not get an error you're all set.
+If you still get an error, you can try restarting your computer, and typing "ffmpeg" into the command prompt again.
+If it still doesn't work, you can get help in #support in [this](https://discord.gg/TmyJfq49AP) discord server.

 ## How to Run